Saved (Bob Dylan album): Release and reception

-The album hit No. 3 on the UK charts, reached No. 24 on the US charts and did not go gold.
+The album hit No. 3 on the UK charts, reached No. 24 on the US charts, selling around 380,000 copies and did not go gold.
 CCM Magazine described the album as an "open declaration of Dylan's deepening faith."
 Critical reaction to the album was mixed.
 Robert Christgau awarded the album a "C+", which is described by Christgau as "most likely a failed experiment or a pleasant piece of hackwork".
 Writing for Rolling Stone, Kurt Loder praised Dylan's backing band, but felt that several songs were hampered by overtly religious messages, although he did single out "In the Garden" for having a "lovely, billowing arrangement".
 Loder stated that Dylan's efforts at a gospel album were not as remarkable as others "not just because he lacks the vocal equipment but because he's too inventive, too big for the genre", but summarised Saved as a gospel work with "some distinction".
 In 2020, Rolling Stone included Saved in their "80 Greatest albums of 1980" list, praising Dylan for being "at the peak of his vocal powers, and he’s rarely played with a better bunch of musicians".

 Record World said of the single "Solid Rock" that "Dylan's latest inspiration is perhaps his greatest, as evidenced by this compelling rocker."